Can I cancel my entry and get a refund?

 Is water provided?

-There is a water station at approximately 5km mark, and bottled water at the finishing line.
+a water station at approximately 5km mark, and bottled water at the finishing line.

 Do I get a T-shirt?